Methodology

 | TVSM 2.0 | May 17, 2026 | TVSM-PF · TVSM-PL · TVSM-BR | Three frameworks, one spine.
 17-variable TVSM-PF rubric.
 Typed events + decay + trajectory.
 Dynamic effective pricing.
 Predicate rubrics.
 Reason codes.
 Risk-tier framing.
 Five-state evidence + source precedence. |

-| v2.0.2· current | May 19, 2026 | TVSM-PF | `drawdown_model` — multi-account-type rule: where a firm offers multiple account types with different drawdown models (e.g. EOD vs Intraday options, PRO vs PRO+ tiers), score on the firm’s standard / default account — the most-marketed tier a typical new trader is routed to.
-Account type used must be recorded in `source_extract`.
+| v2.0.2· current | May 19, 2026 | TVSM-PF | Multi-account-type rule: where a firm sells multiple account types with different drawdown models at one price, scoring uses the firm’s standard / default account (the tier a typical new trader is routed to), recorded in the evidence trail.
 No weight changes. |

 | TVSM-PL v1.0 | May 30, 2026 | TVSM-PL | Platform framework initial publication.
 22 variables per subtype across 5 dimensions (30/22/20/12/16).
 Two subtypes: execution_platform + analysis_platform.
 Capability model.
 Four-tier hard-cap system (PL-Cap 1–4) with invariant suppression on silent-integrity disqualifier.
 Documented at /methodology/platforms. |